-Additionally, the principal, any school official or designated chaperone is authorized to take administrative action when a student's misconduct away from school during a school activity may have a detrimental effect on the other students, staff or on the orderly educational process.
+Additionally, the Executive Director, any school official or designated chaperone is authorized to take administrative action when a student's misconduct away from school during a school activity may have a detrimental effect on the other students, staff or on the orderly educational process.

-The principal has the responsibility to take discretionary action any time the educational process is threatened with disruption.
-Nothing in the following is intended to prevent a staff member, teacher, principal or other administrator from using his/her best judgment with respect to a particular situation.
+The Executive Director has the responsibility to take discretionary action any time the educational process is threatened with disruption.
+Nothing in the following is intended to prevent a staff member, teacher, Executive Director or other administrator from using his/her best judgment with respect to a particular situation.